corespring/qti-corespring-converter/README.md

-### qti-corespring-converter
+### qti-converter

-`qti-corespring-converter` is a Scala library that translates QTI into CoreSpring's item format.
+`qti-converter` is a Scala library that translates QTI into CoreSpring's item format.
 This project is currently in a WIP state.

 ## JAVA/SCALA/SBT